MolSSI/QCFractal/docs/source/client.rst

 The ``FractalClient`` handles all communication to the ``FractalServer`` from the Python API layer.
 This includes adding new molecules, computations, collections, and querying for records.
+A ``FractalClient` constructed without arguments will automatically connect to the MolSSI QCArchive server.

-The ``FractalClient`` can also be initialized from a file which is useful so that addresses and username do not have to be retyped for every line and reduces the chance that a username and password could accidentally be added to a version control system.
+The ``FractalClient`` can also be initialized from a file which is useful so that addresses and username do not have to be retyped for everytime and reduces the chance that a username and password could accidentally be added to a version control system.
 Creation from file uses the classmethod ``FractalClient.from_file()``, by default the client searches for a